karma-runner/karma/docs/intro/02-configuration.md

 In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
 This page explains how to create such a configuration file.

-See [configuration file docs] for more information about the syntax and the available options.
+See [configuration file docs] for more information about the syntax and all the available options.

 ## Generating the config file